 What Will You Study

 Lancaster’s degree in Film, Media and Cultural Studies, taught by the Lancaster Institute for the Contemporary Arts and the Sociology department gives you the opportunity to study film within the broader areas of communications and entertainment media and culture.
 Film at Lancaster is a stimulating and intellectually engaging course which provides a framework for the close analysis of individual films.
 You will study cinema history and the social significance of films and will develop a detailed understanding of the techniques of film production.
 You will also have the opportunity to produce short films in all three years of your study.
 You can choose from a range of specialist courses and will develop skills that can lead to postgraduate study and careers in the media, advertising and marketing.
 The Media and Cultural Studies programme at Lancaster is similarly theoretical and analytical but also contains practical components and skills embedded within the core curriculum.
 This programme is concerned with the critical study of media and culture and offers you the opportunity to examine historical and contemporary issues and debates.
 We will cover such themes as media history, politics and power, subcultures and marginal cultures, the role played by media in contemporary activist movements, the relationship between media, gender, race, ability, disability and body image, and making, reforming and hacking the public sphere.
 On this combined programme of study you will take the core modules from the Film Studies programme and the closely related Media and Cultural Studies programme.
-You can choose option modules from a wide range of subjects including Consumer Culture and Advertising, Silent Cinema, Information Society and Virtual Cultures, New Hollywood Cinema, Media in the Global Age, Hong Kong cinema, Viral Video Production, Film and Comic Books, Gender and Media, European New Wave cinema, Film Theory, and Visual Media and Culture.
+You can choose optional modules from a wide range of module topics including Consumer Culture and Advertising, Silent Cinema, Information Society and Virtual Cultures, New Hollywood Cinema, Media in the Global Age, Hong Kong cinema, Viral Video Production, Film and Comic Books, Gender and Media, European New Wave cinema, Film Theory, and Visual Media and Culture.
 In your final year, you will complete an independent research Dissertation, where staff will support you on a topic of your choice, and where you have the option to combine practical and written elements.